semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 - with time, enough people will use the app to make a difference or at least help out the authorities with contact tracing

 Other assumptions about the diseas that we can make:
-- infectious period of the disease is known or at least can be closely approximated - we can use 14 days in case of COVID-19 (as defined in the Privacy Policy of a real app - https://radarcovid.gob.es/politica-de-privacidad)
+- infectious period of the disease is known or at least can be closely approximated - we can use 14 days in case of COVID-19 (as defined in the [Privacy Policy of a real app](https://radarcovid.gob.es/politica-de-privacidad))
-- for the disease to spread, individuals have to be in close physical contact - for which we can use the definition of less than 2 meters for more than 15 minutes (as in the Privacy Policy of a real app - https://radarcovid.gob.es/politica-de-privacidad)
+- for the disease to spread, individuals have to be in close physical contact - for which we can use the definition of less than 2 meters for more than 15 minutes (as in the [Privacy Policy of a real app](https://radarcovid.gob.es/politica-de-privacidad))

 This first assumption one is an important piece of information, as all data and events registered by the system can be deleted after 14 days, as they are no longer relevant.
 This puts limits on the storage space, network data transfer and computations needed and allows the system to scale nicely, as we don't need to keep infinite history.
 The following assumption will help us when doing the calculations for close contact events and exposure detection.

 Next, let's roughly define the main use cases, and agree on the functional requirements of the system.
-These could be grouped in three categories:
+These could be grouped in three separate categories.

-- user proximity/close contact
+**User proximity/close contact**
 - detection
 - storage (for a limited time period) in order to check for exposure

-- positive diagnostic cases
+**Positive diagnostic cases**
 - reporting - newly confirmed positive diagnosis of users can be added to the system
 - storage of all previously reported positiv cases (for a limited time period) in order to warn of exposure

-- exposure detection
+**Exposure detection**
-  - check for user close contacts with a confirmed positive case in a given time period
+- check for user close contacts with a confirmed positive case in a given time period and calculate risk score
-  - notify user of possible exposure to the disease (based on contact proximity, duration and/or other factors)
+- based on risk score notify user of possible exposure to the disease and clear medical instructions

 Lastly, we also have a strong constraint regarding privacy: